Financial Statements

 Net Assets: $37.95M (2025), up $2.4M from 2024.
 Approximately 99% of net assets carry donor restrictions; unrestricted net assets remain small at ~$45K.

-The Foundation is financially strong but highly restricted — most funds must be used for specific donor-directed purposes.
+The Foundation is financially strong but highly restricted — most funds must be used for specific donor-directed purposes, such as scholarships, programmatic excellence funds, and student success services.

 Revenue & Expenses